chtzuehlke/SpringBootFargateCloudFormationSample/README.md

 From now on, 'git push' triggers a build which, in case of build success, creates a new docker image in ECR and deploys the image to Fargate.

+Problem with current approach: causes a CloudFormation stack drift.

 ## Change Log

 - Version 1.0: initial